Statistics have shown the hardest decision for startup has to do with choosing a technology or language to use.

-In the cause of the article, we will look into Node JS vs Ruby on Rails comparison together with the attributes of these two technologies.
-We will be able to see the reason for this argument and startups in this kind of situation can easily make a quick decision.
+In the cause of the article, we will have a look at Node JS vs Ruby on Rails comparison together with the attributes of these two technologies.
+You’ll see the reason for this argument and startups in this kind of situation can easily make a quick decision.

 Ruby on Rails